 ABOUT CRISTIAN KAIGLER

-Cristian Kaigler is a filmmaker, photographer and editor based in Atlanta, GA—a truth seeker who believes in innovation through strategic collaboration.
+Cristian Kaigler is a filmmaker, photographer and writer—a truth seeker who shares what he refers to as Black Ass Stories.
 He is the founder of Safe House Filmworks, a production company predicated on innovative storytelling.

-Cristian is inspired by the challenge of creating value in a noisy marketplace, his mind is a bottomless pit of ideas that perpetuate his imagination to create on a higher level.
-Along his path he learned a great deal about photography and filmmaking, but he learned even more about the power of storytelling and the hard work that is required to galvanize communities.
+Cristian is inspired by the stories of the past that help shape today's society.
+Along his journey he learned a great deal about photography and filmmaking, but he learned even more about the power of storytelling and the hard work that is required to galvanize communities.

 So far, Cristian's video work has amassed over 4 million views collectively across multiple YouTube channels.